sigstore/sigstore-python/docs/policy.md

 ### Certificate

-For a signature with a given certificate to be considered valid, it must have a timestamp while every certificate in the chain up to the root is valid (the so-called “hybrid model” of certificate verification per [Braun et al.]).
+For a signature to be considered valid, it must meet two key criteria:

+- The signature must have an associated timestamp.
+- Every certificate in the chain, from the signing certificate up to the root certificate, must be valid at the time of signing.

+This approach is known as the “hybrid model” of certificate verification, as described by [Braun et al.].

-The validation is repeated for each source of time and must be valid for all of them.
+This validation process is repeated for each available source of trusted time.
+The signature is only considered valid if it passes the validation checks against all of these time sources.

 #### SignedCertificateTimestamp